 However, FTE solves a lot of such confusions.
 If a renovation project is slated for 300 hours of work, you can equate it to 7.5 resources working on it full time, for 5 days.
 You can hire 7 full-timers and one part-timer or diversify as per your needs.
 As the project process scales up, so can the equating FTE, thereby making it accurate and compact all at once.

-In addition, FTE is a great measure for long-term plans as it allows for clearer forecasting plans.
-When you have a bunch of pipeline projects and are looking to make tentative but clear preparation for the future of your project resource management cycle, it is easier to draw conclusions with FTE.
+In addition, FTE in project management is a great measure for long-term plans as it allows for clearer forecasting plans.
+When you have a bunch of pipeline projects and are looking to make tentative but clear preparation for the future of your project resource management cycle, it is easier to draw conclusions in terms of FTE resources.

 Clocking The Hours